RoTob123/sugarlove/doc/gfx.md

 ---

-The default font in Sugarcoat is TeapotPro by [Eeve Somepx](https://twitter.com/somepx)!
+The default font in Sugarcoat and sugarlove is TeapotPro by [Eeve Somepx](https://twitter.com/somepx)!
 Support him!

 &#8202;